kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

       istio-system   istio-ingress   *       a743484b-istiosystem-istio-2af2-xxxxxx.us-west-2.elb.amazonaws.com   80      1h
       ```

-      This may takes 3-5 mins to be ready.
-Verify that the address works by opening it in the browser.
-If you think this is not secure, you can also `kubectl delete istio-ingress -n istio-system` to remove load balancer.
+      This deployment may take 3-5 minutes to become ready.
+Verify that the address works by opening it in your preferred Internet browser.
+You can also run `kubectl delete istio-ingress -n istio-system` to remove the load balancer entirely.

-    * If you don't create load balancer, please use port-forward to visit your cluster.
+    * If you didn't create a load balancer, please use port-forwarding to visit your cluster.
 Run following command and visit `localhost:8080`.

       ```
       kubectl port-forward -n kubeflow `kubectl get pods -n kubeflow --selector=service=ambassador -o jsonpath='{.items[0].metadata.name}'` 8080:80